Dündar Bey

 Dündar Bey was the youngest son of the Kayı Bey Suleyman Shah or Gündüz Alp and the younger brother of Ertuğrul (13th century).
 He was the uncle of Osman I, the founder of the Ottoman Empire.

 Biography

 At the time of the division of the Kayı tribe, Dündar Bey migrated with his older brother Ertuğrul after the death of their father.
 When Ertuğrul died c.
-1280, leadership/chief beyship of the Kayı tribe transferred over to Ertuğrul's son, Osman I. When Osman I decided to attack a small Greek island, Dündar set a trap for him; Dündar rebelled because he thought such an attack would destroy the tribe.
+1280, the leadership/chief beyship of the Kayı tribe transferred to Ertuğrul's son, Osman I. When Osman I decided to attack a small Greek island, Dündar set a trap for him; Dündar rebelled because he thought such an attack would destroy the tribe.
 The circumstances surrounding his death are, like many other details of his ill-documented life, disputed.
 Historical sources disagree on whether or not he was executed by Osman I.

 In popular culture

 Dündar Bey has been portrayed in Turkish television series; Kuruluş "Osmancık" (1988), Diriliş: Ertuğrul (2014—2019) and Kuruluş: Osman (2019—2021).